biniweb/i18n/README.md

 Some of its features:

 * Translations in ini-files
-* File caching
-* Return array of translation (suitable for Mustache engine template)
+* Return array of translation (suitable also for Mustache engine template)
-* Automatic finding out what language to use

 ## Setup
-To use the i18n class, look at the test/example.php.
+To use the i18n class, look at the test/example.php or test/example_mustache.php and test/example_mustache.html.
 You will find there a simple tutorial for this class in the file.
 Otherwise follow these easy five steps:

 ### 1. Create language files
 To use this class, you have to use ini files for the translated strings.
 This could look like this: